Campeonato Nacional de Rugby Feminino: History

 The first year of an organised women's rugby league was only 2000–01, over 40 years later than their male counterpart.
 The first winners were Pescadores da Costa de Caparica from Almada.
 A year later, Pescadores narrowly lost the title to Agrária, who finished a point ahead.
 The third season was completely dominated by Agrária, after they won all of their matches.
 In 2003–04, the league changed in a different format with two groups, North and South, to determine the best four and the bottom four.
 In the championship playoff, Pescadores won all of their matches, taking the title out of Agrária.
 However, the students from the Escola Superior Agrária de Coimbra returned to the right path in 2004–05, beating Benfica by two points at the championship playoff.
 Agrária retained their title in the following year, before Benfica won their first league title in 2006–07.
-On the eight edition, the competition last stages changed from championship playoff to a Final Four, similar to other sports.
+In the eighth edition, the competition last stages changed from championship playoff to a Final Four, similar to other sports.
 On 26 January 2008, Benfica beat Agrária 21–3 to win their second consecutive title.
 They retain their league title in 2008–09, but in the following year, a new winner emerged: Técnico.
 It was the first team to break the decade-long reign of Agrária, Benfica and Pescadores.
 After losing the championship to Técnico the year before, Benfica dominated 2010–11, winning all of their matches and finishing with a 12-point lead.
 In 2011–12, Agrária won their first league title in six seasons.
 Although they ended level on points with Benfica, they received two more bonus points than Benfica.
 In what would be the last year of the competition in the traditional format played by 15 players, Benfica had another overwhelming season, winning all of their games, and conquering their fifth title.

 Starting in 2013, the league has only been played in rugby sevens.
 This variant was first played in 2003–04, and its first six seasons were all won by Agrária.
 In 2009–10, Benfica was the second team to win the Circuito Nacional de Sevens Feminino, with Agrária regaining it in the following year.
 After one-off win by Técnico in 2011–12, Benfica won their second title in 2013, beating Técnico by 22–0.
 Since then, Benfica added two more league titles in 2014 and 2015, first beating SC Porto, and then Técnico.
 In 2016, Benfica completed the three-peat, remaining as the most dominant team of the past four years.
 After four years, Benfica was stopped by new contenders, Sporting, who won their first league title in 2016–17.
 A year later, Sporting retained their title, matching Benfica for points, but having more conversions.